rehman-talha/arXiv2AlphaXiv/README.md

 ## Description

-The AlphaXiv Firefox Addon connects ArXiv papers to AlphaXIV, allowing users to seamlessly transition from ArXiv to AlphaXIV for enhanced collaboration and discussion.
+The AlphaXiv Firefox Addon connects ArXiv papers to AlphaXiv, allowing users to seamlessly transition from ArXiv to AlphaXIV for enhanced collaboration and discussion.

 ## Features